ziwot/merkle-airdrop/README.md

 - it is still the king of cheap hosting.
 - it has great retro-compatibilty
 - it is [evolving](https://php.watch), there is a [PHP fundation](https://thephp.foundation/) now, and everything is [discussed openly](https://php.watch/rfcs).
-- it stills runs an important part of the web, and we want to make decentralized apps, so why not using a popular language for this.
+- it still runs an important part of the web, and we want to make decentralized apps, so why not using a popular language for this.

 ## Dev